UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 The code is structured into 3 levels:

 1. CANopen Communications Level
-  - This provides the CAN-level communications, providing the mechanisms for the sending and receiving of PDO and SDO messages
+Provides the CAN-level communications, providing the mechanisms for the sending and receiving of PDO and SDO messages
 2. The Robot Level
-  - This defines the components of the Robot to be controlled, including the joints, associated drives, and input devices
+Defines the components of the Robot to be controlled, including the joints, associated drives, and input devices
 3. The State Machine and Trajectory Generator
-  - This defines the high level logic for the device, and the trajectories to be used.
+Defines the high level logic for the device, and the trajectories to be used.

 Whilst the code can be modified at any level, this structure is designed to provide a degree of modularity.
-The CANopen Communications level should not need to be changed, except potentially for advanced reasons (e.g. changes to the Object Dictionary).
+The CANopen Communications level should not need to be changed.
 The Robot level should only change with respect if the robot to be controlled changes.
-This is somewhat represented by the source code folder structure - the files which should not need modification are placed in the `src/libs` folder, and the remainder are placed in the `src/apps` folder.
-The code is written in C++, and takes advantage of the object-oriented nature of the language to enable this structure - thus there are base classes in the `libs` folder which are derived in the `apps` folder.
+This is loosely enforced by the source code folder structure - the files which should not need modification are placed in the `src/libs` folder, and the remainder are placed in the `src/apps` folder.
+Due to this, thus there are base classes in the `libs` folder which are derived in the `apps` folder.

 ## Getting started with CORC

-The following instructions detail the building and testing of a simple test state machine (ExoTestMachine.cpp), the source code can be found in the apps folder of the root directory.
+The following instructions detail the building and testing of a simple test state machine for the X2 Exoskeleton (ExoTestMachine.cpp).
+This state machine simply simulates an exoskeleton which can move between sitting and standing postures, running in position control, triggered by keyboard events.

-The current recommended and tested environmen is Debian Jessie 8.11 on a BeagleBone Black [Firmware](http://beagleboard.org/latest-images).
+These instructions have been tested on a BeagleBone Black running Debian Jessie 8.11 [Firmware](http://beagleboard.org/latest-images).
 Theoretically, this can be built on other distributions and Linux platforms as well, but they have not yet been tested.

 Workbench build environments for most platforms can be found [here](https://exoembedded.readthedocs.io/en/latest/workbench/)